Bavaria, Kansas – Ranching on the Santa Fe Trail

 Shooting Buffalo

-Their chief enterprise was the sale of buffalo hides and tallow transported to the Leavenworth, Kansas, market at regular intervals.
-When he arrived in Saline County, he established Hohneck’s Trading Ranch, which included a brewery on Spring Creek.
+Their chief enterprise was the sale of buffalo hides and tallow, which were transported to the Leavenworth, Kansas, market at regular intervals.
+When he arrived in Saline County, he established Hohneck’s Trading Ranch, including a Spring Creek brewery.

 Located on the Fort Riley-Fort Larned Military Road, the Kansas Stage Company also utilized the trail, and Hohneck’s Ranch became a regular stage stop.